 The Clip-On design is not that common in today’s market so having a tracker that won’t call attention and can disappear inside a pocket is a pretty good thing for those that would like to not have a smartwatch on their wrist.

 The body of the Zip is slightly rectangular with rounded edges.
-The tracker is available in 5 different colors and you can buy Exchangeable clip holder on Amazon to have more options with the same tracker and the best part is that a pack of 3 cost $12.69 only!.
+The tracker is available in 5 different colors and you can buy the Exchangeable clip holder on Amazon to feel like you are wearing a whole new tracker, and the best part is that a pack of 3 cost $6.99 only!.
 The original colors are Blue, White, Black, Lime Green, and Pink.

 The measurement of the Zip is 1.4 x 1.1 x 0.38-inch, when it comes to weight the Zip weighs 0.25 ounces on its own, and 0.55 ounces with the belt clip on.
 The Zip is splash-proof, meaning that you can get some drop of water, but the company advises against taking it inside the shower or the pool.